segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-bigquery.md

 `event.cart.shippingCost`|`FLOAT`|Price
 `event.cart.subtotal`|`FLOAT`|The total cost of the cart, not including shipping and discounts applied to the cart.
 `event.cart.total`|`FLOAT`|The total cost of the cart, including shipping and discounts applied to the cart.
-`event.cart.vouchers`|`STRING`|A list of the identifiers of the discounts applied, separated by a comma `event.category`|`STRING`|Event category `event.customDimensions`|`RECORD`|Array of custom dimensions `event.customDimensions.name`|`STRING`|Custom dimension name
+`event.cart.voucher`|`STRING`|A list of the identifiers of the discounts applied, separated by a comma `event.category`|`STRING`|Event category `event.customDimensions`|`RECORD`|Array of custom dimensions `event.customDimensions.name`|`STRING`|Custom dimension name